Back to search

 Layout History does not show my Layout Editor changes.

 This is expected.
 Layout History tracks runtime changes on the Shifts screen.
 Template-level changes made in the Layout Editor (adding positions, renaming sections, changing data interactions) are not logged here.
-[VERIFY: whether a separate audit surface exists for Layout Editor changes.
-If no Layout Editor audit exists, changes to templates are effectively uncategorized.]

 The View More link opens too much detail to scan through.